 # Profile

-This is useful when you want to understand who your users are, not just what they did.
+Use **Profile** to analyze user attributes and their values across your audience.
+It is useful when you want to understand who your users are, not just what they did.
+This view helps you turn raw attribute data into a clearer picture of audience composition.

 ### What you can analyze

-Profile analysis helps you answer questions like:
+Profile analysis helps answer questions like these:

 * Which cities or countries are most common?